zerok/speedtesting/README.md

 by the rendering script.
 You can find the statements for creating the queries inside the `continuous_queries.tick` file.

+## RaspberryPI

+If you want to use RaspberryPI and have Ansible installed, you can run `ansible -i hosts install.yml` inside the `ansible` folder.

+This expects a host or hostgroup by the name of `raspberrypi-speedtest` for which you have SSH access.

 ## Thanks

 Big thanks to Josef Schneider and Eva Silberschneider for the inspiration with